adaptech-cz/Tesseract4Android/README.md

 ## Sample app

 There is example application in the [sample](/sample) directory.
-It shows basic usage of the TessBaseAPI inside ViewModel, showing progress indication, allowing stopping the processing and more.
+It shows basic usage of the TessBaseAPI inside ViewModel, showing progress indication, allowing stopping the processing, filtering results based on confidence, and more.

 It uses sample image and english traineddata, which are extracted from the assets in the APK to app's private directory on device.
 This is simple, but you are keeping 2 instances of the data